JulianKlug/stroke-receptive-fields/README.md

 ## Pipeline

+Extraction Verification
+- verification/find_empty_folders.py : find empty folders in subject directories hinting towards failed exports and save in excel file
+- verification/verify_RAPID37.py : check that all subjects with perfusion CTs have 37 RAPID images (and not 11)
+- utils/extract_unknown_studies_folder.py : extract images saved as an unspecified "study" folder

 Pre :

 - 1. organise.py : organise into a new working directory, extracting only useful and renaming to something sensible